kzotter/dev-docs/docs/home/espercli.md

 inactive
 ```

-If you face any issue with CLI usage, we recommend you to reach out to [Esper Dev Support](https://docs.esper.io/home/support.html)
+If you face any issue with the Esper CLI, we recommend you to reach out to [Esper Dev Support](https://docs.esper.io/home/support.html)